caksoylar/keymap-drawer/README.md

 > **Note**
 >
 > If you prefer, you can specify physical layouts in the [keymap YAML file](KEYMAP_SPEC.md) rather than the command line.
+> This is also necessary for the web interface.

 Once you produced the SVG representation, you can render it on your browser or use a tool like [CairoSVG](https://cairosvg.org/) or [Inkscape](https://inkscape.org/) to export to a different format.